Why Grow Florida Native Plants?

 Why Native Landscapes are Important pdf 1.2 MB Download

-Ginny is a long time Florida Native Plant Society Member and contributor.
+Ginny is a long-time Florida Native Plant Society Member and contributor.
 She has spoken to us in The Villages.
 She has authored several books about using native Florida plants in the landscape.
 One well-known book is A Step-by-Step Guide to a Florida Native Yard.

 Support birds.
 Support pollinators.
 Encourage biodiversity.